Kerbas-ad-astra/LibreCrewAssignment/README.md

-#BetterCrewAssignment
+#LibreCrewAssignment
-KSP mod to help with crew assignments in the VAB/SPH.
+* A KSP mod to help with crew assignments in the VAB/SPH.
+Based on the last MIT-licensed version of BetterCrewAssignment by Snark.*

+## Features

  * It makes better automatic default choices for crew assignments (e.g. "labs need scientists" or "drills need engineers").
  * It remembers your assignments, so that the next time you launch that ship, it will try to do the same thing.
 (No more discovering, *after* you're in orbit, that your gosh-darn rescue ship filled up all the slots and you've got nowhere to put the stranded kerbal!)
  * You can customize the default behavior with ModuleManager config.

-##How to install
-Unzip into your GameData folder, same as any mod.

 ##How to use
 Just play KSP!
 The mod is deliberately minimalistic.
 It adds no UI, it doesn't require any special actions to use.
 It just silently makes the crew-assignment experience better.